lucasgaldinos/gpu_accelerated/documentation/technical_decisions/statistical_tests_comprehensive_guide.md

 At least one algorithm differs significantly (Q(3) = 38.4, p < 0.001)
 Proceed with Nemenyi post-hoc test to identify pairs
 ```
+> [!caution]
+> Examples should be shown fully, integrating all the steps from the beginning.

 #### Assumptions and Limitations